Uniform hyperbolicity of nonseparating curve graphs of nonorientable surfaces: Introduction

 \section{Introduction}

-Let $N=N_{g,p}^{b}$ be a connected finite type nonorientable surface of genus $g$ with $b$ boundary components and $p$ punctures and $S=S_{g,p}^{b}$ be a connected finite type orientable surface of genus $g$ with $b$ boundary components and $p$ punctures.
-When $b=0$ or $p=0$, we drop the suffix that denotes $0$, excepting $g$, from $N_{g, p}^{b}$ and $S_{g, p}^{b}$.
+Let $N=N_{g,p}^{f}$ be a connected finite type nonorientable surface of genus $g$ with $f$ boundary components and $p$ punctures and $S=S_{g,p}^{f}$ be a connected finite type orientable surface of genus $g$ with $f$ boundary components and $p$ punctures.
+When $f=0$ or $p=0$, we drop the suffix that denotes $0$, excepting $g$, from $N_{g, p}^{f}$ and $S_{g, p}^{f}$.
 For example, $N_{g, 0}^{0}$ is simply denoted as $N_{g}$.
 If we are not interested in whether a given surface is orientable or not, we denote the surface by $F$.

-A curve $c$ on $F$ is {\it essential} if $c$ does not bound a disk, a disk with one marked point, or a M\"obius band, and it is not homotopic to a boundary component of $F$.
-In this paper, a curve on $F$ means an essential simple closed curve on $F$.
+A simple closed curve $c$ on $F$ is said to be {\it one-sided} if the regular neighborhood of $c$ is a M\"obius band, and $c$ is said to be {\it two-sided} if the regular neighborhood of $c$ is an annulus.
+Moreover a simple closed curve $c$ on $F$ is {\it nonseparating} if the complement $F\backslash c$ of $c$ in $F$ is connected, and $c$ is {\it separating} if the complement $F\backslash c$ of $c$ in $F$ is not connected.
+We say a curve $c$ is {\it essential} if $c$ is nonseparating, or $c$ is separating and does not bound a disk, a disk with a puncture, an annulus, or a M\"obius band.
+In this paper, a curve on $F$ means a simple closed curve on $F$.